nxnarbais/datadog-sandbox/app_nodejs-fastify_otel/kubernetes/README.md

 # Deploy

+### Prep: App

+1. Make sure you have NodeJS installed
+1. Run `npm i` to install dependencies on the folder `app_nodejs-fastify_otel`
+1. Run `npm run start` to start the app
+  1. Run `curl localhost:3000` to check that everything is working
+  1. Stop the app with `CTRL-C`

 ## Traces to Jaegger

 This example shows the raw traces going directly from the application OTel SDK to Jaeger.